Pre-release

 At runtime, createAsset() returns a new instance of the given class, uses the given name to create an id, validates the object properties, initializes the new object, and then adds it to the game world.
 Failure to pass any of these steps will throw an error to the console.

-For more examples of how to use createAsset, see How to Create Assets and other How To docs under Get Started.
+For more examples of how to use createAsset, see About Assets and other How To docs under Getting Started.

 Returns: